 The lists are rarely ranked in any kind of priority sequence.
 Are these twenty strengths equally important?
 I doubt it.
 If you know what your top five strengths are then you can really do something.
 The same goes for your top five weaknesses.

 #5.
 Never Used Again

 This problem is likely caused by the previous four.
-The SWOT exercise gets done, a list is prepared, never to be used again.
-More time gets spent in “word-smithing” the list than in using the tool to develop a winning strategy.
+The SWOT exercise gets done, and a document is prepared, never to be used again.
+More time gets spent in “word-smithing” the lists than in using the tool to develop a winning strategy.